mihail1orlov/Learning/C#/EfApp/md/development/development.md

 ## Step 7: Documentation
 - Document your API (e.g., using Swagger).

+## API versions

+## Update dependencies.
+Possibility to update the project to versions C# 8.0 and dotnet-ef to version 8.0.

+## Code quality

 ## Solution & Project Setup Commands
 These commands outline the steps to set up a .NET solution with a domain-driven design, including creating the necessary projects and adding dependencies among